orangeturtle739/bluehunters/README.md

 #### Gradient Descent

 The algorithm for deciding what path to follow is a basic version of gradient descent.
-The following image represents the decision-making fsm, where the starting state is **Measure rssi twice, take average**.
+The following image represents the decision-making state machine, where the starting state is **Measure rssi twice, take average**.

 ![](grad_desc.png)

 We also implemented and tested the following improved version that allows for correction; a car that has just moved forward and detected a weakened signal does not know whether the beacon to its left or right.
 If after turning, the signal is still weaker, it has picked the wrong turn.
-This decision process corrects this:
+This decision process corrects this (same starting state: **Measure rssi twice, take average**):

 ![](turn_correction.png)